Policy Number: 201

 2. Equity-Based Transactions

-In agreements with business entities relating to rights in intellectual property owned by the Board, the university may receive equity interests as partial or total compensation for the rights conveyed (Regents’ Rule 90103, Equity Interests).
-In any such instance, the President may elect, at his/her option, to share an equity interest, dividend income or the proceeds of the sale of an equity interest with the creator(s) in the same manner as royalties are shared pursuant to Regents’ Rule 90102, Intellectual Property Rights and Obligations.
+In agreements with business entities relating to rights in intellectual property owned by the Board, the university may receive equity interests as partial or total compensation for the rights conveyed (Regents’ Rule 90001, Intellectual Property, Preamble, Scope, Authority).
+In any such instance, the President may elect, at his/her option, to share an equity interest, dividend income or the proceeds of the sale of an equity interest with the creator(s) in the same manner as royalties are shared pursuant to Regents’ Rule 90001, Intellectual Property, Preamble, Scope, Authority.
 In such instances, equity may be issued in the name of the creators.
 The Board, through the university, may also receive equity interests in a business entity as consideration for the university's role as a founder or cofounder of the business entity and shall not be obligated to share such equity interests with the creators (“university equity”).
 The Board may accept equity in private or publicly held businesses in addition to and/or in lieu of receiving licensing or royalty payments.
 Such licensing activity shall be conducted in accordance with the Regents’ Rules, the university’s Conflict of Interest Policy and other relevant university policies and guidelines.
 Where applicable, university representation on a company board of directors will be determined and appointed by the President subject to the Regents’ Rules.
 A member of OTM will be assigned observation rights to a company’s board of directors if such rights are included in the license agreement.

 Employees of the university who conceive, create, discover, invent or develop intellectual property may personally hold an equity interest in a business entity that has an agreement with UT System relating to the research, development, licensing or exploitation of that intellectual property if the employee has an executed conflict of interest management plan with the university and such plan fully complies with the university’s conflict of interest policies and guidelines.
 The university may, but shall not be obligated to, negotiate an equity interest on behalf of any employee as a part of an agreement between UT System and a business entity relating to the Board’s intellectual property.